SoheylNabati/my-bc-project/README.md

-# News API
+# My News API

-## requirements:
+## requirement :

-you will need to install npm and set .env files for each development and test files to be able to run this repo locally.
+you will need to install npm and set .env files for each development and tests files to be able to run this repo locally.